LogtalkDotOrg/logtalk3/library/types/NOTES.md

 Be careful to ensure that new type definitions don't introduce spurious choice-points for these predicates.
-The unit tests of the `types` library perform this check for ground types.
+The unit tests of the `types` library perform this check for pre-defined and loaded user-defined ground types.

 When defining a meta-type (i.e. a type with arguments that are also types), add also a clause for the `type::meta_type/3` multifile predicate.
 For